melly-byte/privmathrepo/README.md

 ### Division Endpoint
-This endpoint divides two numbers using integer division and returns the quotient.
+This endpoint divides two numbers using integer division and returns the quotient and it's remainder.

 - Location: `/divide`
 - Status Codes: